 No, not if you are using a phone adapter or a special VoIP phone.
 However, your high speed internet connection must be active for your VoIP service to work.

-Nearly all VoIP Service Providers now offer the option to keep your existing phone number if you wish (referred to as number portability).
+Nearly all Providers now offer the option to keep your existing phone number if you wish (referred to as number portability).
 This may vary between VoIP Provider, so check this before signing up for service.
+It is often a good idea to start with a new phone number first so you can test the service.
+Once happy with the service, get the provider to port your number over.
+This can save a lot of hassle.

-Some VoIP Service Providers now offer the customer the option to change their phone number themselves via their Provider web site or by phoning customer service.
+Some Providers now offer the customer the option to change their phone number themselves via their Provider web site or by phoning customer service.

 This question comes up a lot and the answer is MAYBE.
 There are a number of items to consider so we decided to write an article that researches VoIP and home security systems which will hopefully help.